Maumagnaguagno/maumagnaguagno.github.io/ruby.md

 </div>

 ## Splat operator
-Exploit arrays with the ``*`` splat operator, an asterisk prefix that remove variable content from the container.
+Exploit arrays with the ``*`` splat operator, an asterisk prefix to expand content from an inner container to an outer container at the same position.

 ```ruby
 [1, *[2, 3]] #=> [1, 2, 3]